 - Mobile Phone Applications -- some notes on preserving old versions of mobile apps

-Pinboard is a convenient social bookmarking service that will archive copies of all your bookmarks for online viewing.
-The catch is that it costs $9.25 just to join, plus $25/year for the archival feature and you can only download archives of your 25 most recent bookmarks in a particular category.
+- Pinboard is a convenient social bookmarking service that will archive copies of all your bookmarks for online viewing.
+The catch is that it costs $11/year, or $25/year if you want the archival feature and you can only download archives of your 25 most recent bookmarks in a particular category.
 This may pose problems if you ever need to get your data out in a hurry.